amandalmorris31/project-two/README.md

 - Fill out the form for click "Connect" to make a post visible by others
 - Click the pencil icon to edit the details of your post
 - Click the trashcan icon to delete your post
-- Click "I'm Interested" to track projects you're interested in
+- Click "I'm Interested" to track projects you're interested in (currently only populates interested table in db for future dev)

   ![demo](public/images/demo.gif)

 ## Future Enhancements